Basic Tenets To Manage Your Remote Software Development Team In 2021

 And like we have said earlier in our “5 things to do to ensure your product management success”: when it comes to software development success measurement, we should use benchmarks to evaluate the software engineering teams’ work quality/the final results, and use deadlines as the motivation booster.

-Another important management principle is time management, which means encouraging (1) flexibility so that the software development team can get the work done on time, (2) time-saving meetings, (3) calendar sharing and synchronisation, (4) regular breaks every 90 minutes, the Pomodoro method can also be applied to maximise the working productivity.
+Another important management principle is time management, which means encouraging (1) flexibility so that the software development team can get the work done on time, (2) time-saving meetings, (3) calendar sharing and synchronization, (4) regular breaks every 90 minutes, the Pomodoro method can also be applied to maximize the working productivity.

 In most cases, managers should focus on the results.
 Managers also need to encourage employees to schedule their work and pay attention to what their remote software development team actually brings to the table.